JosepMariaVila/forwarder-hook-for-20/README.md

 DEL and the position we want to delete between 00 to 13 (uint8 format)

-## Video Tutorial (pending)
+## Video Tutorial Resources

-I created a video tutorial to learn how to use this hook on Xahau Testnet using the Hooks Builder:
+Follow this video tutorial and use the following links to learn how to use this hook on Xahau Testnet using the Hooks Builder: https://youtu.be/JF_xMS-4WCE

 Links to follow the tutorial: